h2oai/tutorials/Driverless AI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 **Unavailable Columns at Prediction Time**

-The **Unavailable Columns at Prediction Time** (UCAPT) option is a way to mark features that will not be available in the test dataset or at the time of prediction but might still be predictive when looking at historical values.
+The **Unavailable Columns at Prediction Time** (UCAPT) option is a way to mark features that will not be available in the test dataset or at the time of prediction, but might still be predictive when looking at historical values.
 These features will only be used in historical feature engineering recipes, such as Lagging or Exponential Weighted Moving Average.

 For example, if we were predicting the sales amount each day, we might have the number of customers each day as a feature in our training dataset.
 In the future, we won’t know how many customers will be coming into the store, so this would be a leaky feature to use.
 However, the average number of customers last week might be predictive and is something that we could calculate ahead of time.
 So in this case, looking at the historical values would be better than just dropping the feature.